librato/statsd-librato-backend/README.md

 2. `yarn install`
 3. Hack away
 4. If you are adding new functionality, document it in the README
+5. Add/modify unit tests where applicable.
+See [testing](#Testing) below.
-5. Push the branch up to GitHub
+6. Push the branch up to GitHub
-6. Send a pull request
+7. Send a pull request

+### Testing
+Tests live in the [test/librato_tests.js](test/librato_tests.js) file.
+You can add your tests cases there and to test your changes you need to install and run `nodeunit`.

+        npm install -g nodeunit

+To run the test just use the following command:

+        nodeunit tests/librato_tests.js

 [statsd]: https://github.com/etsy/statsd
+[tags]: #tags